 Since the public meetings of 29 November 1972 in New Orleans and 9 December 1972 in St. Sormard Parish concerning the Mississippi River-Guif Outlet--New Lock and Channels project, we have been conducting additional exhaustive site selection studies.
-These studies are being made in order to update all information on sites previously studied, and to analyze all possible sites suggested by testimony presented at the public meetings.
-We offer this letter as an interim report principally baceles the subscion of any of the site plans now mader principally baceles the subscion of any of the site plans the people you represent.
-Us therefore solicit your views and composite within two next 30 days.
+These studies ware baing made in order to update all information on sites previously ottdied, and to analyze all possible sites suggested by testimony presented at the public meetings.
+We offer this letter as an interim report principally because the selection of any of the site plans now under principally because the selection of any of the site plans the people you represent.
+We therefore solicit your views and customets within the next 30 days.